 After the priorities are approved, the Council will send a letter to NMFS and an announcement for available funds would likely be published in the summer of 2013.
-Final awards will not be granted until the start of the 2013 fishing year.
+Final awards will not be granted until implementation of FW25 (May 2014), but it is important to get the process started so there is sufficient time for the application, review and selection process.